taowang0105/taowang0105.github.io/_pages/about.md

 Prior to this, I obtained a BSc degree in mathematics from the Tianjin University.

 My current research focuses on computational optimal transport and its applications in AI, 3D modeling, non-parametric statistics.

+If you are interested in my research, feel free to drop me an email!